casangi/casadocs/docs/tasks/task_uvcontsub_old.rst

 .. _Description:

 Description
+   .. warning:: **uvcontsub_old** is deprecated and will be removed in
+                an upcoming release.

    This task estimates the continuum emission by fitting polynomials to the real and imaginary parts of the spectral windows and channels selected by *fitspw*.
 This fit represents a model of the